Vokler/blog-template/README.md

-# Template for marathon of Django fo Beginners
+# Template for marathon of Django for Beginners